Keep breakfast interesting with our Savory Sweet Potato Bacon Waffles! A flavorful recipe that’s made with only a few ingredients.

 - While waffle is cooking, prepare toppings of choice.

 - Carefully remove waffle from iron with a knife or fork.
-Transfer to a plate and top with desired fixings.
+Transfer to a plate and repeat with remaining batter.

 - Serving Size: 1/2 of recipe (without toppings)

 - Fiber: 4 g